 Ingest data using HL7/FHIR APIs, EHR interfaces, DICOM imaging transfers, and claims/insurance connectors.
 Build structured data layers: staging → curated → gold for clear separation of duties.
 Normalize clinical vocabulary using SNOMED, LOINC, ICD-10, CPT, and RxNorm to ensure consistency across reports.

-Step 5: Migrate Reports & Dashboards After the foundation is set, legacy BI assets are rebuilt or reimagined.
+Step 5: Migrate Reports & Dashboards Once the foundation has been established, legacy BI assets are set back or reinvented.

-Step 6: Validation & UAT Accuracy and compliance testing are essential.
+Step 6: Validation & UAT There should be accuracy and compliance testing.

-Validate clinical metrics such as LOS, readmission rates, infection counts, and throughput.
-Verify PHI/PII masking, row-level security, and access policies.
-Reconcile output with source EHR, billing, and financial systems to ensure 100% integrity.
+Verify such clinical outcomes like LOS, readmission rates, the number of infections, and throughput.
+Test PHI/PII masking, row level security and access policies.
+Compare output to source EHR, billing, and financial systems to identify 100 percent integrity.

 Step 7: Deployment & CI/CD Once validated, the solution is ready for enterprise rollout.